Max Strus NBA Playoffs Player Props: Heat vs. Celtics

 - This season, he's accounted for 20.1% of his team's three-pointers made, averaging 2.5 per game.

-- Strus' opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Heat rank 29th in possessions per game with 99.2.
+- Strus' opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

 - The Celtics are the fourth-best defensive squad in the league, giving up 111.4 points per game.

-- Giving up 44 rebounds per game, the Celtics are the 18th-ranked squad in the league.
+- On the boards, the Celtics have conceded 44 rebounds per game, which puts them 18th in the league.

-- In terms of assists, the Celtics have allowed 23.1 per game, second in the league.
+- The Celtics concede 23.1 assists per contest, second-ranked in the NBA.

-- Giving up 11.6 made 3-pointers per game, the Celtics are the fifth-ranked squad in the league.
+- Looking at 3-pointers, the Celtics have allowed 11.6 makes per contest, fifth in the NBA.

 Max Strus vs. the Celtics